ClementeVM/JavaPlayground/README.md

 This repository is to add small projects that I used to learn.
 The idea is to keep all these simple projects together in one place and to have a space where to add simple projects that I consider interesting.

 ### Calculator:
-basic calculator where you can add, subtract, multiply and divide:
+basic calculator where you can add, substract, multiply and divide:

 <a href="https://github.com/ClementeVM/JavaPlayground/tree/playGround/CalculatorJava">
 Link to GitHub